 There are two charts.
 The first chart displays the number of participants with an approved plan by disability group for the current quarter.
 The second chart displays the percentage of participants with an approved plan by the participant's disability group.
 This chart compares the current quarter against all prior quarters.

-Of the participants entering this quarter, 27% have a primary disability group of Autism, compared to 37% in prior months.
-Further, 13% had a primary disability of Psychosocial disability compared to 4% in prior months.
-This change in distribution reflects the age mix of participants entering in the quarter compared to previous periods.
+Of the participants entering in this quarter, 11% had a primary disability of Developmental Delay compared with 4% in previous quarters.
+Further, 12% had a primary disability of Psychosocial Disability compared with 8% in previous quarters.